Securian Canada

 Securian Canada is the brand name under which Canadian Premier Life Insurance Company and Canadian Premier General Insurance Company operate.
 These two Canadian insurance companies are headquartered in Toronto, Ontario.
-These insurance companies provide a range of insurance products and services within the creditor market, consisting of banks and credit unions, the association and affinity market, composed of member and student association groups, and retailers, and the specialty market, composed of finance companies and other lenders.
+They provide a range of insurance products and services within the creditor market, consisting of banks and credit unions, the association and affinity market, composed of member and student association groups, and retailers, and the specialty market, composed of finance companies and other lenders.
 Products for various markets include creditor mortgage, loan and line of credit, credit card balance protection, group life, disability and critical illness insurance.
-As of 2024, the company has five offices across Canada with more than 300 employees.

-Securian Canada is the Canadian subsidiary of Securian Financial Group, a provider of insurance, investment, and retirement solutions based in St. Paul, Minnesota, United States.
-Its roots go back to 1955, when the Canadian Premier Life Insurance Company was incorporated.
-In 2017, the business and its affiliates were purchased and brought under the Securian Financial umbrella upon Securian Financial's entry into the Canadian market.
+Securian Canada's roots go back to 1955, when the Canadian Premier Life Insurance Company was incorporated.
+In 2017, the business and its affiliates were purchased and brought under the Securian Financial Group's entry into the Canadian market.Securian Canada operates as an independent subsidiary of Securian Financial Group.

 Following the reintegration of Valeyo Inc. and the acquisition of Sun Life Assurance Company of Canada's Sponsored Markets business in early 2023, Canadian Premier Life Insurance Company, Canadian Premier General Insurance Company and Valeyo all rebranded to Securian Canada.
-Since 2023, Securian Canada has served as the official life insurance partner of the Canadian Football League (CFL).
+Since 2023, Securian Canada has served as the official life insurance partner of the Canadian Football League (CFL).and since 2024, as the official life insurance partner of the Toronto Maple Leafs.

 Leadership structure

-The following members compose the company’s executive leadership team:
+The following members compose the company's executive leadership team: